- Search for a Leaflet

-- Ursodeoxycholic acid should not be taken with some common drugs that you get on prescription, such as some antacid or indigestion treatments.
-It is important to tell your doctor and pharmacist that your child is taking ursodeoxycholic acid.
+- Ursodeoxycholic acid should not be taken at the same time as some medicines, such as some antacids and other treatments for indigestion.
+Tell your doctor or pharmacist about any other medicines your child is taking before giving ursodeoxycholic acid.

 Is there anything else I need to know about this medicine?

-- Ursodeoxycholic acid should not be taken with some antacid or indigestion treatments.
-Check with your pharmacist before using these.
+- Ursodeoxycholic acid should not be taken at the same time as some antacid or indigestion treatments.
+Check with your doctor or pharmacist before using these.